 You have two main options for how your car travels: on an open carrier or in an enclosed one.
 Open transport is the standard method and the most budget-friendly choice.
 Your car is secured on a trailer exposed to the elements, just like the new cars you see being delivered to dealerships.
 This is a perfectly safe option for most vehicles.
 Enclosed transport, on the other hand, provides complete protection inside a covered trailer.
 It’s the preferred choice for luxury, classic, or exotic cars.
 This premium protection comes at a higher price, typically costing 30% to 40% more than our standard transport services.

-How Your Timeline and the Season Impact Cost
+The Role of Your Timeline and the Season

 Timing is everything, especially in the auto transport industry.
 Booking your shipment a few weeks in advance usually gives you access to better pricing and more flexible scheduling.
 If you need expedited shipping, be prepared to pay a premium for the faster service.
 The time of year also matters.
 Demand for car shipping spikes during the summer and during the “snowbird” seasons in late fall and early spring, when people head to warmer climates.
 Shipping during the off-season, from January to March, can often land you a lower rate.
 Planning ahead is the best way to get a great price, so it’s always a good idea to request a quote early.